veeskochill/Stamina/README.md

 # Stamina
 A quick example of a Stamina system made in an afternoon.
 Works for standalone, and with a dedicated server.
 Has appropriate callbacks for client side prediction.
-In this version I used guid passed from the client as handles differentiate between stamina callbacks.

 Developed with Unreal Engine 5